giuthas/patkit/docs/Development_guide.markdown

        work.
    - This will soon mean checking that running with uv works and what ever can be done to check that installing with uv works.
-7. Run tests.
+5. Run tests.
    - These don't exist yet at the time of PATKIT 0.10.0 except as 'rudimentary_tests.sh'.
-8. Fix any bugs that occur, run tests to see that they pass, update the docs.
+6. Fix any bugs that occur, run tests to see that they pass, update the docs.
    - Check if [Changelog](Changelog.markdown) needs any final updates.
      - Check also if any of the old 'known issues' or 'bugs' got fixed.
    - Rerun doc generation if there were any changes.
-9. Merge release branch to `main`.
+7. Merge release branch to `main`.
-10. Release housekeeping:
+8. Release housekeeping:
    - Delete the now defunct release branch (`git push -d <remote_name>
    <branchname>` and `git branch -d <branchname`)
    - Tag the commit in main with the release title ('vX.Y.Z') and push it to remote with `git push origin vX.Y.Z`
    - If any commits were made to the release branch, merge `main` into `devel`.
-11. Make the tagged version a release on GitHub to show it correctly as 'latest' in the sidebar.
+9. Make the tagged version a release on GitHub to show it correctly as 'latest' in the sidebar.
+10. Release the new version on PyPi.
-12. Announce the release.
+11. Announce the release.

+In the fork repository:
+1. Synch both `main` and `devel` with the main repository.
+2. Pull from `main` and `devel` to your local machine.
+3. If you have `patkit` installed as a tool, update it.